Expert crisis communications services

 Former Director of Communications & newspaper Deputy Editor

-From managing press for Presidential engagements (US President Trump State Visit to the UK, 2019), Royal visits (Duchess of Cambridge, 2021) and Secretaries of State (Secretary of State for Education Michael Gove, 2013) — to guiding organisations through their responses to terrorist attacks, culture wars, national scandals, aircraft crashes and violent student protests, I have more than 15 years’ experience of front-line, high pressure crisis communications.
+From USA President Trump’s State Visit (Churchill War Rooms, 2019), Royal engagements (Duchess of Cambridge, 2021) and UK Government Secretaries of State engagements (Secretary of State for Education Michael Gove, 2013) — to guiding organisations through their responses to terrorist attacks, culture wars, national scandals, aircraft crashes and violent student protests, Pete has more than 15 years’ experience of front-line, high pressure crisis communications.

-I’m a former news journalist, and newspaper deputy editor, so I understand the fast-paced nature of the media landscape and how to manage crises effectively, ensuring your message is clear, controlled, and credible.
+A former news journalist, and newspaper deputy editor, Pete understands the fast-paced nature of the media landscape and how to manage crises effectively, ensuring your message is clear, controlled, and credible.

-Message me or send me an email to arrange an informal chat.
+Message Pete or send him an email to arrange an informal chat.